 Charlie Henson exploded into the ultra-running scene in this year’s Wadi Rum Ultra (Ultra X Jordan).

 Having never ran further than a marathon before he surprised even himself to get stronger each day and finish the race in second place, and the fifth day only two minutes behind the great Salameh al Aqra.
 Ultra X caught up with Charles to find out a little about how he went about preparing for the event, why he thought it went so well and his plans for the future.

-Charles was raising money for Help the Heroes (link to fundraising attached below) along with fellow team mates and Royal Lancers Julien Anani- Isaac and Toby Free.
+Charles was raising money for Help for Heroes along with fellow teammates and Royal Lancers Julien Anani-Isaac and Toby Free.

 I ran the London Marathon back in 2012 but other than that have not really done any distance running.
 That said I have always enjoyed it to keep fit.
 Otherwise I love playing hockey and pretty much anything on the back of a horse.

 Describe your training in the run up to the event?

 I started training about six months out.
 I was not particularly scientific about it but just followed a few golden rules.
 I always ran at least 53 miles a week (10 miles, 10 miles, 20 miles, 13 miles), rising to around 60 miles in the last few weeks.
 This distance was chosen fairly arbitrarily; it was just what I was able to fit in around my work schedule at that time.
 I always ran during the hottest part of the day wherever possible, and was lucky to be living in a hot country at the time.

 I stretched and foam-rolled for 30 minutes every morning and evening.
 I took my nutrition seriously for the first time in my life, eating as healthily as I could.
 I actually did a ketosis type plan with low carbs and high levels of healthy fat.
 I found this worked well but would urge others just to find what works and makes you feel strong and healthy to go and run week in week out, what ever that might be.